 Release of student transcripts to educational institutions and other agencies is in accord with The Family Educational Rights and Privacy Act of 1974 as amended.
 Official transcripts are sent directly to the institutions concerned and issued to students in sealed envelopes.
-Transcripts are normally processed within 24 hours.
+Transcripts are normally processed within 24 hours and can be requested via WebAdvisor.
 During peak periods, please allow for additional time.
 The transcript request containing date of last attendance and graduation date (if applicable) must be signed by the student.
 The student's current address is required.
 Transcripts are provided free to students.
 Students may request up to 10 transcripts per semester.